JorgeEdson/design-patterns-with-c-sharp/README.md

 - **Flyweight:** This pattern improves performance by sharing similar characteristics without the need to instantiate new objects.
 - **Bridge:** This pattern allows the development of objects that compose this hierarchy independently of each other.
 Decouple an abstraction from its implementation so the two can vary independently
 - **Composite:** Compose objects into tree structures to represent part-whole hierarchies.
 Allows customers to treat individual objects and object compositions uniformly
+- **Decorator:** Attach additional responsabilities to an object dynamically.
+Provide a flexible alternative to sub class for extending functionality